groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/use-cases/_index.md

 This section showcases practical use cases for **GroupDocs.Watermark for .NET**, guiding you through common scenarios and advanced implementations.

 ### Pages in this section
+- [Watermark Auditing for PDF Compliance with GroupDocs.Watermark for .NET](watermark/net/watermark-audit-compliance) – Automate PDF watermark compliance checks using GroupDocs.Watermark for .NET.